 Our Copyright Awareness Survey

 In April 2017 on World IP Day, Copyrightlaws.com arranged a virtual global copyright conversation.
 Following that, we organized lunches with interesting and diverse groups of copyright professionals in various U.S. and Canadian cities.
-What are you doing to get the global copyright conversation going?
+Can you do similar things in your city or what other creative ideas do you have to get the global copyright conversation going?

 Copyrightlaws.com also conducted a survey on copyright awareness and education in 2017.
 We obtained excellent feedback, including the following: